jcarter10/Flask-OCR-Template/README.md

   <img src="assets/output.PNG">
 </p>

-As you can see the ouput is missing Accounting, Finance Intern, or Intern in general.
+If you look at the pdf, the ouput is missing Accounting, Finance Intern, and Intern.
 This is because our job_list does not cotain those job titles, the output will only be relevant to the occupation lists provided.
+Our list contained Education, Job Analyst, and Analyst so the output is correct for this specific list.